vandytripp/vandytripp.github.io/_pages/research.md

 ### Working Papers:

-"Citizen Responses to Migrant Frames: Humanitarianism in Modern Colombia"
+"Sustaining Support: The Effects of Positive Media Frames on Immigration Attitudes"

 "Municipal Spending Reallocations in Response to High Migration"

-"Where and How Strongly have Immigration Attitudes Decreased in Colombia since 2016?"
+"Where and how have Immigration Attitudes Changed in Colombia since 2016?"

 ### Reports: